Ocean conditions change quickly.

 Primarily for boaters and kayakers

-SURF ALONG NORTH FACING SHORES WILL BE 3 TO 5 FEET THROUGH TONIGHT AND 2 TO 4 FEET THURSDAY
+SURF ALONG NORTH FACING SHORES WILL BE 8 TO 14 FEET THROUGH SATURDAY

 WEATHER CONDITIONMostly Cloudy

 Northeast at 10.4 MPH (9 KT)

 Laniakea, or "wide sky," is the name of a fresh water spring near the east intersection of Pohakuloa Way and Kamehameha Highway.
 The spring’s waters surface among the rocks on the shore below the beachfront homes, and its location from the 1920s to the 1970s was marked by a sign on the side of one home that said "Laniakea."